-The Group has most recently engaged a third party specialist to assist in estimating the restoration and rehabilitation provisions at Lynas Malaysia, Mt Weld and Lynas Kalgoorlie as at 30 June 2022.
+The Group has most recently engaged as third party specialists to assist in estimating the restoration and rehabilitation provisions at Lynas Malaysia, Mt Weld and Lynas Kalgoorlie as at 30 June 2024.
 The Group will continue to review the need to engage third party specialists periodically over time as the operations continue to develop.